nytes75/CREWS-PNG/README.md

  --- | :---: | ---
  `+`| ![dews map][dews] | `+`

-- Drought Critical areas have emerged towards the south of Western province.
+- Small areas of Drought Critical have emerged towards the south of Western province.
 - Drought watch conditions persist for Hela at 3-month timescales.
 - At the [12-month rainfall timescale](http://access-s.clide.cloud/files/project/EAR_watch/PNG/ear_watch.SPI.mswep.PNG.month12.png), deficiencies linger for Bougainville and some areas in the Highlands and Momase provinces.
 Long term deficiencies will have different impacts to short term rainfall deficiencies.
 Low groundwater, brackish wells and reduced streamflow may be some impacts observed at this timescale.
 ***